 3. Consider leaving a legacy through planned giving.
 Last, consider planned giving.
 Planned giving is setting up your legal documents to leave your money or other assets to a charity, and it can have a very powerful impact.
 We have seen planned giving be a wonderful way to leave your legacy in the lives of your community and those who benefit from your charity of choice.
 Often when someone does not have children, it can feel like leaving their assets behind does not hold as much meaning as it could.
 But we encourage you to open your mind to the impact you can make in the lives of those around you.

 If you are trying to plan your estate but don’t know how to do so because you do not have children, call us.
-We specialize in helping both couples and singles create plans to care for themselves as they age and the people and organization they love when they pass.
+We specialize in helping both couples and singles create plans to care for themselves as they age and the people and organizations they love when they pass.
 We would love to chat with you!